Kissabi/QuickEntity/README.md

-# Fast NER: Entity Recognition Training Module
+# quick NER: Entity Recognition Training Module

 > Simple is better than complex

-Fast ner is a python module designed to help you train your own named entity recognition (NER) model quickly and easily.
-With fast NER, you can customize model your NER model by providing your own list of named entities.
+Quick NER is a python module designed to help you train your own Named Entity Recognition (NER) model quickly and easily.
+With quick NER, you can customize model your NER model by providing your own list of named entities.

 ##  Features